Squid

 A squid is a mollusc with an elongated soft body, large eyes, eight arms, and two tentacles in the orders Myopsida, Oegopsida, and Bathyteuthida (though many other molluscs within the broader Neocoleoidea are also called squid despite not strictly fitting these criteria).
 Like all other cephalopods, squid have a distinct head, bilateral symmetry, and a mantle.
 They are mainly soft-bodied, like octopuses, but have a small internal skeleton in the form of a rod-like gladius or pen, made of chitin.

 Squid diverged from other cephalopods during the Jurassic and radiated at the beginning of the Late Cretaceous, and occupy a similar role to teleost fish as open-water predators of similar size and behaviour.
 They play an important role in the open-water food web.
 The two long tentacles are used to grab prey and the eight arms to hold and control it.
 The beak then cuts the food into suitable size chunks for swallowing.
-Squid are rapid swimmers, moving by jet propulsion, and largely locate their prey by sight.
+Many squids are rapid swimmers, moving by jet propulsion, and largely locate their prey by sight.
+Some species are less active, especially those inhabiting the deep sea; the colossal squid belongs to one such group, the glass squids.
 They are among the most intelligent of invertebrates, with groups of Humboldt squid having been observed hunting cooperatively.
-They are preyed on by sharks, other fish, sea birds, seals and cetaceans, particularly sperm whales.
+They are preyed on by sharks, other fish, sea birds, seals and cetaceans, particularly the specialized sperm whales.

 Squid can change colour for camouflage and signalling.
 Some species are bioluminescent, using their light for counter-illumination camouflage, while many species can eject a cloud of ink to distract predators.

 Squid are used for human consumption with commercial fisheries in Japan, the Mediterranean, the southwestern Atlantic, the eastern Pacific and elsewhere.
 They are used in cuisines around the world, often known as "calamari".
 Squid have featured in literature since classical times, especially in tales of giant squid and sea monsters.

 Taxonomy and phylogeny

 Squid are members of the class Cephalopoda, subclass Coleoidea.
-The squid orders Myopsida and Oegopsida are in the superorder Decapodiformes (from the Greek for "ten-legged").
+The squid orders Myopsida and Oegopsida are in the superorder Decapodiformes (from the Greek for 'ten-legged').
 Two other orders of decapodiform cephalopods are also called squid, although they are taxonomically distinct from squids and differ recognizably in their gross anatomical features.
 They are the bobtail squid of order Sepiolida and the ram's horn squid of the monotypic order Spirulida.
 The vampire squid (Vampyroteuthis infernalis), however, is more closely related to the octopus than to any squid.